aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/styleidentifier/_index.md

 The names of built-in styles in MS Word are localized for different languages.
 Using a style identifier you can find the correct style regardless of the document language.

-All user defined styles are assigned the StyleIdentifier.User value.
+All user defined styles are assigned the [USER](../../com.aspose.words/styleidentifier\#USER) value.
 ## Fields

 | Field | Description |